drcampbell1/Teaching-data/Readme.md

 ### What technology will we use to do this?

 The software we'll be using is R and RStudio.
 You will need to download and install both on your computer before the live sessions.
-You can download R [here] and you can download RStudio [here](https://www.rstudio.com).
+You can download R [here] (https://cran.r-project.org/) and you can download RStudio [here](https://www.rstudio.com).
 Both are free of charge.
 Simply download the version matching your operating system (Windows or Mac) and you're ready to go.
 R and RStudio are open-source programmes for analysing data and is one of the leading programming languages.
 You don't need to be a computer programmer; you will learn to write code over the course of the module and gain practice refining and executing it.

 ### How will we do this?

-I will run seven interactive sessions which mimic the flow of how political scientists conduct research on political participation.
-Each session will take a separate form of participation.
-We will analyse how many people participate in that form, compare the levels across different countries and political systems and then probe into the factors that influence it.
+I have created a series of lessons on Moodle, which guide you through how to use R. I will also run seven interactive sessions where we complete exercises together.
+You will have the oppotunity to ask questions, learn more deeply and pick up tips for the assessments.

 ### What data will we use?